 - This small company takes on a client who expects things they cannot do.

-- Over time, more resources are dedicated to this one client than the others who were better qualified.
+- Over time, more resources are dedicated to this one client than those who were better qualified.

 - The team is angry; some of them even quit.